-Founded in 2000 by Attilio Giaquinto, G*AA is a Turin-based architecture and interior design studio committed to and specialized in proposing customized, functional, unique and never standardized projects.
-Each project is designed to meet the specific needs and personality of each client by addressing solutions and themes from the urban to the interior design scale.
-The firm is involved in architectural design, urban planning, urban redevelopment, concept-design and interior design.
+Founded in 2000 by Attilio Giaquinto, G*AA is an architecture and interior design studio based in Turin, committed to and specialising in offering customised, functional, unique and never standardised projects.
+Each project is designed to meet the specific needs and personality of each client, addressing solutions and themes from the urban scale to the interior design scale.
+The studio deals with architectural design, urban planning, urban redevelopment, concept design, and interior design.

-We are an integrated, innovative architecture firm with values and technical quality and performance standards attentive to the challenges of climate change and the needs of the context.
+We are an integrated, innovative architecture firm with values and technical and performance standards that are attentive to the challenges posed by climate change and the needs of the context.

-Each of our projects is the result of continuous research in the areas of innovation and sustainability.
-We firmly believe that good design should have a vision oriented toward the future and the well-being of the people who live in it, creating environments that provide a rewarding and positive living experience.
+Each of our projects is the result of continuous research in the field of innovation and sustainability.
+We firmly believe that a good project must have a vision focused on the future and the well-being of the people who live in it, creating environments that offer a rewarding and positive life experience.

-Our philosophy is based on the ability to combine creativity and technique to produce concrete works that are environmentally friendly and designed for people.
+Our philosophy is based on the ability to combine creativity and technology to create concrete works that respect the environment and are designed for people.

-The goal is to actively contribute to changes in the quality of the environment we live in as education for change and urban development with sustainable and innovative solutions.
+The goal is to actively contribute to changes in the quality of the environment we live in, promoting education for change and urban development, with sustainable and innovative solutions.

-The firm offers expertise and professionalism of an evolving qualified team with diverse technical experience in each design area.
+The firm offers the expertise and professionalism of a qualified team that is constantly evolving, with diverse technical experience in every design sector.

-Our evolving team has extensive experience in various project areas.
-We are joined and collaborate with interdisciplinary professionals, experts in structural engineering, environmental engineering, sustainability and safety specialists, in order to ensure integrated solutions that are both innovative and quality.
+Our constantly evolving team has extensive experience in various design fields.
+We work alongside and collaborate with interdisciplinary professionals, experts in structural and environmental engineering, and specialists in sustainability and safety, in order to guarantee integrated solutions that are both innovative and high quality.

-Our experience and training, combined with constant updating, enable us to "architect the dreams" of those who rely on us with confidence, creating projects that are a concrete manifestation of the vision and aspirations of those who commission them.
+Our experience and training, combined with constant updating, allow us to "architect dreams" for those who place their trust in us, creating projects that are a concrete manifestation of the vision and aspirations of those who commission them.

 VISION

-Our vision is to become one of the most prominent and internationally recognized architectural firms for architectural quality.
-We want to be recognized as a leader in the field, both for our ability to create innovative, high-level projects and for our reputation for reliability and professionalism.
-We aspire to work with prestigious clients, real estate companies and hotel chains, creating projects that leave an indelible mark on the architectural landscape.
+Our vision is to become one of the most important and internationally recognized architecture firms for architectural quality.
+We want to be recognized as leaders in the sector, both for our ability to create innovative, high-level projects and for our reputation for reliability and professionalism.
+We aim to collaborate with prestigious clients, real estate companies, and hotel chains, creating projects that leave an indelible mark on the architectural landscape.

 MISSION

-Our mission is to create unique, high-quality architectural spaces customized to meet the needs and desires of our clients.
-We are committed to ensuring that each project is completed on time and on budget, exceeding expectations and delivering results of excellence.
+Our mission is to create unique, high-quality architectural spaces, customized to meet the needs and desires of our clients.
+We are committed to ensuring that every project is completed on time and on budget, exceeding expectations and delivering excellent results.
 We are driven by a passion for architecture and a desire to create distinctive buildings that blend harmoniously with their surroundings.

 TEAM

-Our team consists of experienced and creative professionals committed to architectural design and innovative projects.
-With a multidisciplinary approach, the team ensures tailored solutions, combining functionality and aesthetics for every design need.
+Our team is composed of experienced and creative professionals committed to architectural design and innovative projects.
+With a multidisciplinary approach, the team guarantees tailor-made solutions, combining functionality and aesthetics for every design requirement.

 Attilio Giaquinto